rmarr2/azure-docs/articles/app-service/manage-backup.md

 * Backups of TLS enabled Azure Database for PostgreSQL is not supported.
 If a backup is configured, you will get failed backups.
 * In-app MySQL databases are automatically backed up without any configuration.
 If you make manually settings for in-app MySQL databases, such as adding connection strings, the backups may not work correctly.
 * Using a firewall enabled storage account as the destination for your backups is not supported.
 If a backup is configured, you will get failed backups.
+* Backups of SQL require that the user in the connection string have permissions to the master database.
+This can be either the database administrator or a separate login used for taking backups.
+Refer to (https://docs.microsoft.com/en-us/azure/sql-database/sql-database-manage-logins) for more information about SQL Azure logins and users.
+If a separate login is used then make sure to:
+			  a) Create a user for that login in the master db with the permission “dbmanager”
+			  b) Create a user for that login in the source db with the permission “db_owner”

 <a name="manualbackup"></a>